qube-rt/quail/README.md

 Quail consists of a front end web application written in React, leveraging AWS API Gateway and Lambda functions to orchestrate CloudFormation Stacks and StackSets in order to provision temporary EC2 instances for logged-in users.
-Authentication is handled via Cognito (and so allows authentication via Social platforms as well as SAML, OpenIDConnect, etc.).
+Authentication is handled via Okta (and so allows authentication via Social platforms as well as SAML, OpenIDConnect, etc.).

 Application configuration is stored in DynamoDB tables, which provides the